 When guests are aboard R&R, the logistics can get a little tricky since our route is never “round trip”.
-In this instance, Rhonda offered to drive Lorraine’s car to our next destination so that Lorraine could experience a day of boating and serving as first mate (and Rhonda could get her shopping fix!)
-We had planned to travel to Panama City Beach but arrived there shortly after noon, so we decided take advantage of the beautiful weather and continue on to Apalachicola.
+In this case Rhonda offered to drive Lorraine’s car to our next destination so that Lorraine could experience a day of boating and serving as first mate (and Rhonda could get her shopping fix!)
+We had planned to travel to Panama City Beach but arrived there so quickly that called an audible and enjoyed the beautiful weather all the way to Apalachicola.

-Lorraine and I enjoyed a 100+ mile day of boating along the GICW, through a network of remote streams and rivers and through large open bays, all connected, dredged to 10-15 feet, and marked with red and green ATONs (aids to navigation).
-My Lake Michigan boating experience includes the rule “red, right, returning”, that is, red ATONs are on the right side when returning to a harbor.
-The GICW rule is sort of similar: “red, right, returning to Houston.”
-So we had greens on the right and reds on the left all day (except for one short stretch near Panama City Beach where I was confused by the reversal – and then rereversal – of ATON colors).
+Lorraine and I enjoyed a 100+ mile day of boating along the GICW, through a network of remote streams and rivers and large bays dredged to 10-15 feet and well marked with red and green ATONs (aids to navigation) channel markers.
+My Lake Michigan boating experience includes the rule “red, right, returning” (red ATONs are on the right side when returning to a harbor).
+The GICW rule includes a minor revision: “red, right, returning to Houston.”
+So we had greens on the right and reds on the left all day (except for one short stretch near Panama City Beach where I was confused by the reversal – and then re-reversal – of ATON colors).
 Keeps you on your toes, as some undredged areas were as shallow as 2-3 feet.
 I’m trying to add to my record of 28 travel days without running aground!

 It was a great day for cruising – the sun shone much of the day, winds and waves were low, and there was almost no boat traffic.
 We were able to run on plane at 18-20 mph most of the day.

 We saw many pelicans fishing.
 This large flock of pelicans was resting on a bridge support.
 We guessed that they were waiting for boats to pass by and stir up the water to attract fish.

 We also saw dolphins along the way.
-One group headed our way to follow us and play in our wake.
+One group headed our way to play in our wake.

 And we saw and photographed this beautiful bald eagle.